 Utah Program on Collaboration

-Collaborative efforts that meaningfully engage diverse agencies and stakeholders have considerable potential in Utah and the greater mountain west as a way for involved parties to work through conflict and identify and implement creative and effective solutions for ENR issues.
-To help advance collaborative problem-solving around ENR issues throughout Utah, the Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program, in coordination with The Langdon Group, has developed the 3-part Utah Program on Collaboration.
+Collaborative efforts have considerable potential to help diverse agencies and stakeholders work though conflict, and identify and implement creative and effective solutions to ENR issues.
+To help advance collaborative problem-solving around ENR issues throughout Utah, the Environmental Dispute Resolution (EDR) Program developed the Utah Program on Collaboration in coordination with The Langdon Group.

 Short Course participants acquire: